The Doctor (Star Trek): Emergency Command Hologram

 The "Emergency Command Hologram", aka "ECH", is first coined by The Doctor in the episode "Tinker, Tenor, Doctor, Spy", in which he creates a program which allows him to daydream, such as adding routines which allow him to take command of Voyager – including a command uniform – in the event of the command crew being incapacitated.
 At the end of the episode, Captain Janeway promises to consider the idea.
 In the following season episode "Workforce", the idea is realized when the crew is forced to abandon ship, and The Doctor takes over command functions.

+In Star Trek: Prodigy, the Doctor helps to turn Hologram Janeway into an Emergency Command Hologram which he calls "something of a rare breed."

+In Star Trek: Prodigy and Starfleet Academy, the Doctor is shown to be able to man a bridge station even without becoming the ECH.
+While this is mainly on the Voyager-A's classified mission that only Janeway's most trusted officers know about in Prodigy, he also does so once during battle.
+In Starfleet Academy, the Doctor takes the tactical station when he, Nahla Ake and Jett Reno are the ship's only crewmembers.

 Backup copies

 The Doctor's program requires a custom-built photonic processor, and Starfleet outfitted Voyager with only two.
-This hardware itself also cannot be replicated, hence the Doctor cannot be easily backed up, restored, or copied.
+This hardware cannot be replicated, hence the Doctor cannot be easily backed up, restored, or copied.

 Voyagers computers cannot help run his photonic program, and cannot contain a usable backup of its image.
 The Doctor's entire program uses 50 million gigaquads ("Lifesigns" and "The Swarm" mention these limitations).
-The episode "Living Witness" depicts a future Delta Quadrant civilization building a museum around Voyager artifacts, including its redundant EMH photonic processor.
+The episode "Living Witness" depicts a future Delta Quadrant civilization building a museum around Voyager artifacts, including a backup EMH photonic processor, who blame Voyager for a brutal war with another culture.
+The civilization eventually activate the backup EMH, who is able to redeem Voyager for their alleged crimes.